-21. Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☑ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
-Please indicate reasons for your preference: unlikely owners will complete info so either software needs to be developed or LG staff enter details to ensure accuracy 22.
-Are there other options for transferring existing dogs onto the centralised system?
-23. Which of the following would you support to cover the costs of migrating existing data? ☑ an increase in the registration fee ☑ a one-off payment by dog owners ☐ other ☐ none system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
-24. Should lifetime dog registrations be transferred to the new system?
-Yes □ No □ Unsure Questions - Local Governments 25.
-Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: Bunbury b) Dog register software: Authority (CIVICA) & spreadsheets 26.
-Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: ⊠ Yes □ No □ Unsure 27.
-Have you modified the software you currently use? ☐ Yes □ No 28.
-Is your local government easily able to identify lifetime dog registrations in your dog register? □ No □ Unsure 29.
+Questions - All 21.
+Please indicate your preference for the following: Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system.
+Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system.
+Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
+Please indicate reasons for your preference: State Government should issue grants simpler to when the Cat Act came in to cover some of the costs.
+22. Are there other options for transferring existing dogs onto the centralised system?
+23. Which of the following would you support to cover the costs of migrating existing data? ☐ an increase in the registration fee ☐ a one-off payment by dog owners □ other □ none

+One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
+24. Should lifetime dog registrations be transferred to the new system? □ No □ Unsure Questions - Local Governments 25.
+Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: Shire of Collie b) Dog register software: Synergy 26.
+Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: □ No ☐ Unsure 27.
+Have you modified the software you currently use? □ Yes □ No 28.
+Is your local government easily able to identify lifetime dog registrations in your dog register? □ No ☐ Unsure 29.
 How many lifetime dog registrations does your local government currently have?
+523 spreadsheet?

-3500 30.
-Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet?
+30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel